twolfson/spritesmith-engine-spec/README.md

     - If there is an error, run `cb(err)`.
 Otherwise, callback with an array of image metadata (i.e. `cb(null, result)`)
     - This should be called asynchronously (e.g. if creation is synchronous, use `process.nextTick`)
     - result `String` - Binary encoded string of output image (e.g. `Buffer.toString('binary')`)
-        - This novice mistake was done from the inception of `spritesmith`.
+        - This novice mistake was done at the inception of `spritesmith`.
 Thankfully it will be patched soon.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.